 Dante was a co-founder of Green Ambrosia, Washington State’s first and largest medical marijuana dispensary; and a co-founder of Vuber Technologies, the industry’s premier personal vaporizer which he and Eric sold for 15X their original investment.
-He has built and successfully liquidated a number of cannabis companies since launching CannAvolve in 2011, including a digital in-store advertising company acquired by Tommy Chong-backed Cannabis Club TV; and a financial services company acquired by a publicly traded health and wellness company for significant cash and stock.
-Dante owns retail and production licenses in Washington and Oregon.
+He has built and successfully liquidated a number of cannabis companies since launching Cannavolve in 2011, including a digital in-store advertising company acquired by Tommy Chong-backed Cannabis Club TV; and a financial services company acquired by a publicly traded health and wellness company for significant cash and stock.

-Eric is a licensed Tier 3 Producer/Processor in Washington State and former owner of a large-scale outdoor farm in Eastern Washington.
-He is currently launching a premium brand of cannabis flower and working to secure government licenses for an integrated cannabis retail, tourism and farm operation in Jamaica.
+Eric was a licensed Tier 3 Producer/Processor in Washington State and is the former owner of a large-scale outdoor farm in Eastern Washington.
+He is currently heading up the development and operations for an integrated large-scale hemp farm and extraction operation in Jamaica.

 Cole Markus has been involved in the cannabis arena for roughly four years.
 Prior to working in an M&A and fundraising capacity, Cole built his reputation around extensive start-up and entrepreneurial ventures.
 Most recently, he exited his latest venture, the Reno Cannabis Convention, after building, operating, and transitioning out of the CEO/owner role.